awwx/fcop/CODE_OF_CONDUCT.md

 **Reporting Requirements**. _Active participation incidents_ must be reported to us within 15 days by _aggrieved members_.
 We will investigate third-party reports at our sole discretion. _Inactive participation incidents_ must be reported to us within 5 years of their occurrence, by _members_ or _non-members_.
 Information that any _member_ or _non-member_ believes may affect our view of the _civility_ of individuals may be reported at any time.

 **Unofficial Resolution**.
-For minor _incidents_, and only in cases where they prefer doing so, we encourage _aggrieved members_ to speak to _accused members_ directly, using the language of non-violent communication (NVC).
+For unofficial resolution, we encourage _aggrieved members_ to speak to _accused members_ directly, using the language of non-violent communication (NVC).
 At the request of an _aggrieved member_, we will appoint a mediator who can facilitate an unofficial resolution and serve as a witness.

 **Official Resolution**.
 For official resolution, _aggrieved members_ must contact us, and we will appoint an _arbiter_.
 The _arbiter_ will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the _incident_, or accepting it as a _violation_ and imposing a consequence on the _violator_.

 **Consequences**. _Violators_ may be asked to apologize or to undergo training, counseling, or mediation as a condition of continued participation.
 They may also be banned from the _community_, at the sole discretion of the _arbiter_.
 In no case will the consequence exceed banishment, unless the violation is also governed by separate contractual agreements or local laws.
-We reserve the right to re-evaluate a previously imposed _consequence_ based on new information or a change in community leadership.
+We reserve the right to re-evaluate a previously imposed _consequence_.

 **Social Rehabilitation**.
 We will only banish individuals for a determined number of years, not to exceed 5 years.
-Formerly banned parties can be reintegrated into the _community_ through a rehabilitation process determined by us.
+Formerly banned parties may be reintegrated into the _community_ through a rehabilitation process determined by us.

 **Confidentiality**.
 We may publicly share information about any _violation_ that results in banishment, including personally identifiable information on the violator, limited to name and online identities.
-We will keep other _incidents_ and the identities of _aggrieved_ and _accused_ confidential to the extent this confidentiality is fully respected by other involved parties.
+We will keep other _incidents_ and the identities of _aggrieved_ and _accused_ confidential to the extent this confidentiality is fully respected by all parties.

-## Rights
+## Guarantees

+We pledge to make reasonable efforts to:

-**Right to Contact Leaders**. _Members_ have a right to clear, up-to-date contact information for use in reporting _incidents_. _Members_ have a right to accurate estimation of how quickly _members_ will receive a response after an _incident_ is reported.
+ * **Contact Information**.
+Communicate contact information for use in reporting _incidents, including an estimate of how quickly _members_ can expect to receive a response.

-**Right to Know Boundaries**. _Members_ have a right to clear communication on the boundaries of the _community_.
-In addition, if any regions in time or space are specially exempted from part or all of FCOP, _members_ have a right to clear communication on these exemptions.
+ * **Clear Boundaries**.
+Communicate the boundaries of the _community_ to _members, including information on any regions in time or space that are partially or fully exempt from FCOP.

-**Right to Non-Coercion**. _Members_ have a right to not be coerced to share private information, make statements, or otherwise perform any function that is not essential for the scope of participating in a given _community_ activity.
+ * **Non-coercion**.
+Never coerce _members_ into revealing private information, making statements, or otherwise requiring actions that are unnecessary for the scope of participating in a given _community_ activity.

-**Right to Disclosure**. _Uncivil_ or banned individuals have a right to a written, anonymized summary of the rationale and evidence resulting in the decision, including the identity of the _arbiter_ and their relationship to the _aggrieved_ and _accused_ (if applicable).
-Such individuals may publicly share this disclosure providing they do so in its entirety.
+ * **Disclosure**.
+Upon request, provide a written, anonymized summary to to _uncivil_ or banned individuals that discloses the rational and evidence resulting in their status.
+Such individuals may share this disclosure privately or publicly providing they do so in its entirety.

-**Right to Unbiased Arbitration**. _Accused_ and _aggrieved members_ have a right to the appointment of either a balance _arbiter_, or a neutral _arbiter_ without vested interest in any particular outcome.
+ * **Unbiased Arbitration**.
+Appoint balanced or neutral _arbiters_ for every arbitration, ideally without special relationships to _aggrieved_ or _accused_, or vested interest in any specific outcome.

-**Right to Merit Transparency**. _Members_ have a right to clear communication on whether the status, authority, or responsibility of individual _members_ is awarded or withheld based on relevant or non-relevant _personal attributes_.
+ * **Merit Transparency**.
+Communicate on whether the status, authority, or responsibility of individual _members_ is awarded or withheld based on _personal attributes_ that are not relevant to their function in the _community_.

 ## Miscellaneous